-Policy CAF3 has been designed to protect and enhance significant local views of important buildings, townscape, and skylines, and to enhance the overall kinetic and spatial experience of built and green environment as you move around Stone.

-The following views and vistas have been identified as being locally important:
+Policy CAF3 to protect and enhance significant local views of important buildings, townscape, and skylines within the built and natural environment of Stone the following views and vistas (as shown on Map ) have been identified as being locally important:

 - Along the River Trent corridor and flood plain; - From Stafford Road towards the town centre; - From Westbridge Park to The Moorings and tower of the Church of St Michael's; - From Longton Road towards various historic buildings, including the Church of St John; - From Lichfield Road towards the town centre; - The Station Approach vista; - Views and vistas along the Trent and Mersey Canal corridor; and - Views into the urban area from the A34.
 The Design and Access Statement that supports planning applications for developments that may affect these views and vistas must demonstrate how the proposal would enhance them.